-Choral Arts new England Awards Ceremony: November 3, 2024
+Choral Arts New England Awards Ceremony: November 3, 2024

 Choral Arts New England will hold its 40th annual Awards Ceremony on Sunday, November 3, 2024, at 3:00pm at